apanana/NetworkBenchmarks/README.md

 | Total Load (requests/sec) | 17700 | 7300 | 9110 |
 | Failure rate (%) | 4.96 | N/A | N/A |
 (All values are 3 sig. figs.)

+Due to the limited resources of polytopia we were not able to reach our maximum load, in fact, we couldn't even get close.
+We were, however, able to approach a millisecond if our server took its good old time to display all of the clients' requests and its responses.

 ###Step 10 Present Results
 See above.